Chuck Connors: Professional basketball (1946–1948)

-Connors attended spring training in 1948 with Major League Baseball's Brooklyn Dodgers but did not make the squad He played two seasons for the Dodgers' AAA team, the Montreal Royals before playing one game with the Dodgers in 1949.
+Connors attended spring training in 1948 with Major League Baseball's Brooklyn Dodgers, but did not make the squad.
+He played two seasons for the Dodgers' AAA team, the Montreal Royals, before playing one game with the Dodgers in 1949.
 After two more seasons with Montreal, Connors joined the Chicago Cubs in 1951, playing in 66 games as a first baseman and occasional pinch hitter.
 In 1952, he was sent to the minor leagues again to play for the Cubs' top farm team, the Los Angeles Angels.

 Sports career notes

 In 1966, Connors played an off-field role by helping to end the celebrated holdout (see reserve clause) by Los Angeles Dodgers pitchers Don Drysdale and Sandy Koufax when he acted as an intermediary during negotiations between management and the players.
-Connors can be seen in the Associated Press photo with Drysdale, Koufax and Dodgers general manager Buzzie Bavasi announcing the pitchers' new contracts.
+Connors can be seen in the Associated Press photo with Drysdale, Koufax, and Dodgers general manager Buzzie Bavasi announcing the pitchers' new contracts.

-Connors was the first professional basketball player to be credited with shattering a backboard when he brought down an improperly installed glass backboard with a 40-foot heave as warmups ended before the season opener was to start at the Boston Arena on November 5, 1946.

-Contrary to erroneous reports, Connors was not drafted by the Chicago Bears of the NFL.
+Contrary to erroneous reports, Connors was not drafted by the Chicago Bears of the National Football League.